Running a Qiskit Function as a function¶

 method for retrieving results.
 The result()

-method will not return until the job is done running the pattern.
+method will not return until the job is done running the function.

 job.result()

-To inspect the logs from a pattern, access them from the Job
+To inspect the logs from a function, access them from the Job

 instance.